zackees/fastled-wasm/README.md

 # Revisions

+  * 1.1.10 - Swap large assets with embedded placeholders.
+This helps video sketches upload and compile instantly.
+Assets are re-added on after compile artifacts are returned.
   * 1.1.9 - Remove auto server and instead tell the user corrective action to take.
   * 1.1.8 - Program now knows it's own version which will be displayed with help file.
 Use `--version` to get it directly.
   * 1.1.7 - Sketch cache re-enabled, but selectively invalidated on cpp/h updates.
 Cleaned up deprecated args.
 Fixed double thread running for containers that was causing slowdown.